Zhuagenborn/Bit-Manipulation/README.md

 - Setting bits, bytes, words or double words in an integral value.
 - Filling bits, bytes, words or double words in an integral value.
 - Combining bits, bytes, words or double words to a larger integral value.
+- Writing or reading bytes of an integral or a float value using the specified endianness.

 ## Unit Tests